 By right, typhoon season should be over by late October.
 It was indeed over since the last typhoon had hit Taiwan a month before our arrival.
 However, the aftermath meant that many places we’d intended to go to were closed either due to rock falls, damage or repair works.
 Some were closed a week before our departure, others on the eve, and many on actual day of visit.

 We found ourselves in a frenzy checking government sites and Facebook pages of attractions to get daily updates.
 One day, we could be happy (“Yay!
 It has reopened”).
 Another day, we would be in sorrows (“Oh no. It closed again?”).
 I’ll share more as the story unfolds.
 By the way, these official sites were so difficult to find through google because they were in Traditional Chinese.

 Moral of story?
 The weather is getting really cranky worldwide.
-For instance, the weather in Singapore today is 36 degrees celsius.
+For instance, the weather in Singapore today is 36 degrees Celsius.
 It has never been this warm in late October.

-Tips: Better play it safe and avoid countries such as Taiwan, China and Philippines in the second half of the year.
+TIP: Better play it safe and avoid countries such as Taiwan, China and Philippines in the second half of the year.
 This is especially so if you love nature and outdoorsy type of travel.